You Are Not Starting Over

 Methodology

-This retake plan is built from the Florida score-report workflow, Pearson VUE scheduling process, DBPR licensing requirements, and the preparation patterns that help candidates turn a failed attempt into a targeted study plan.
+This retake plan was reviewed and updated on May 27, 2026 using the DBPR Candidate Information Booklet, Pearson VUE scheduling and fee materials, DBPR examination review rules, DBPR licensing requirements, and preparation patterns that help candidates turn a failed attempt into a targeted study plan.
 The sequence prioritizes high-weight weak topics, timed practice, and math recovery before rebooking.